wen-jams/bsavi/docs/source/userguide.rst

-InViz: User Guide
+BSAVI: User Guide
 =================

-This guide will demonstrate and explain the features and functionality of InViz by stepping through the whole process of creating a visualization.
+This guide will demonstrate and explain the features and functionality of BSAVI by stepping through the whole process of creating a visualization.
 It will follow structure of the :doc:`class_examples` tutorials without requiring install of CLASS or any cosmologist-specific packages.
 A basic knowledge of plotting with